cronokirby/new-blog/content/posts/poline.md

 scheduled over fewer OS threads.
 These tiny threads are then managed by the runtime itself, instead of the OS.

-## Preemptive Scheduling
+## Cooperative Scheduling
-Languages like Go, as well as Poline, do preemptive scheduling for their threads.
+Languages like Go, as well as Poline, do cooperative scheduling for their threads.
 The runtime knows when a given thread is performing a blocking operation, and can "preempt" that thread in order to run others.
 For example, when a thread is reading from a TCP socket, the runtime can switch off to other